finos/perspective/docs/md/js.md

 const perspective = require("@finos/perspective");
 ```

+In Node.js, perspective does not run in a WebWorker (as this API does not exist
+in Node.js), so no need to call the `.worker()` factory function - the
+`perspective` library exports the functions directly and run synchronously in
+the main process.

 ### Serializing data using `to_*()`

 The `view()` allows for serialization of data to the user through the